maargenton/go-testreport/README.md

   exercised by the tests running within the package.
 - `{{ Skipped }}`: A boolean value that is `true` if the tests for that package have been skipped; usually when there is no test in the package
+- `{{ BuildError }}`: A string containing the build error if the package could not be built, or an empty string if the package was built successfully.
 - `{{ Tests }}`: A list of `Test` objects containing the top level tests of the package.
 Those tests might include nested tests.
 - `{{ LeafTests }}`: A list of `Test` objects containing all the leaf tests in